 Breakthrough Believers has entered into a contractual relationship with our recruited clinical freelance licensed professional staff who will provide Licensed Treatment Services, 1:1 Therapeutic Counseling and Psycho-Social Therapy Groups.

-While Minister Roger Gayden Recovery Coach/Support Group Facilitator, Jessica Goachee Office Asst, other Interns, Volunteers as well as other recruited para-professionals will perform client enrollment, intakes, screening and oversee running the licensed PEER LED/PEER RUN Recovery Support Groups and Peer Recovery Support Services, and Case Management Services.
+While Minister Roger Gayden Recovery Coach/Support Group Facilitator, Alan Huron Case Mgr., Jessica Goachee Office Asst, and other Interns, Volunteers as well as other recruited para-professionals will perform client enrollment, intakes, screening and oversee running the licensed PEER LED/PEER RUN Recovery Support Groups and Peer Recovery Support Services, and Case Management Services.

 Our Holistic approach to delivery of service takes into account the physical, emotional (psychological) and social living conditions/needs of an individual/community in order to get effective treatment of a condition/disease.
 In addition, spiritual well being shall also be taken into account.
 This means our primary topics will expand to cover: Health and Wellness, Personal Control, Relationships, Values and Beliefs, Safety Planning, Mental Health Systems, Chemical Dependency, as well as Spirituality in a classroom setting.

 The Breakthrough Believers is licensed by the State of Michigan, Michigan Department of Community Health to provide Treatment services.
-We are dedicated to improving human welfare through outreach program attainment for those with mental health disabilities, emotional and/or chemical dependency issues in Kent, Ottawa, Muskegon, Benton Harbor and surrounding communities.
+We are dedicated to improving human welfare through outreach program attainment for those with mental health disabilities, emotional and/or chemical dependency issues in Kent, Ottawa, and Muskegon county.

 Breakthrough Believers Recovery and Healing Center was incorporated as a 501c3 Non Profit Organization in September of 2009. under the direct supervision of the Board of Directors.
 The Breakthrough Believers Recovery and Healing Services license by the State of Michigan, Michigan Department of Community Health, Substance Abuse Licensing Bureau, we celebrated the grand opening of Serenity House our Supportive Independent Living Recovery Housing programs in 2010.
-The Serenity House founded by Mrs. Pam Bateman is a Sober Living Community for persons with mental disabilities, emotional, physical and/or substance abuse disorders who are homeless and serious about changing their lives.
+The Serenity House founded by Mrs. Pam Bateman is a Sober Living Community for all populations including persons with disabilities that are serious about changing their lives.
 For the period September 1, 2009 through present we were an all-volunteer organization.
 Our full-time volunteer Program Director has put in more than 7,000 hours of professional services volunteer time.
-Our organization has grown over the past four years one volunteer cannot continue to handle everything alone so we are recruiting license professional and para-professional contractors, volunteers and/or interns.
+Our organization has grown over the past five years one volunteer cannot continue to handle everything alone so we are recruiting license professional and para-professional contractors, volunteers and/or interns.

-Furthermore, after which I recruited volunteers and established the Board of Directors, and upon submission of IRS EIN#, IRS 501c3 determination approval letter, registration with the SAM-Central Contract Registry/CCR, approved State of Michigan vendor to perform goods and services, GMS/Grant Management System, ORCA official certification, DUNNS #831573576, approved Kent county vendor, approved for State of Michigan C&PE Express/EFT payment system, approved DHS provider to perform goods/services #0007515, Fundraiser Solicitation License MICS43457, licensing approval doing business with the State of Michigan, approved MDCH Michigan Department of Community Health, Substance Abuse Licensing Bureau, license supported by Network 180 coordinating agency for Kent county to provide faith based Treatment services and God has opened doors with various churches to promote our mission and purpose.
+Furthermore, after which I recruited volunteers and established the Board of Directors, and upon submission of IRS EIN#, IRS 501c3 determination approval letter, registration with the SAM-Central Contract Registry/CCR, approved State of Michigan vendor to perform goods and services, GMS/Grant Management System, ORCA official certification, DUNNS #831573576, approved Kent county vendor, approved for State of Michigan C&PE Express/EFT payment system, approved DHS provider to perform goods/services #0007515, Fundraiser Solicitation License MICS43457, licensing approval doing business with the State of Michigan, approved MDCH Michigan Department of Community Health, Substance Abuse Licensing Bureau to provide faith based Treatment services and God has opened doors with various churches to promote our mission and purpose.